tprochnow/academic-kickstart2/content/publication/churches.md

 publication_short = "In *Health Behavior and Policy Review*"

 # Abstract and optional shortened version.
  abstract = "Objective: This study aims to assess churches as community physical activity (PA) resources in person and via Geographic Information System (GIS) tools.
 Methods: Churches (N = 450) in seven communities were assessed using an adapted version of the PA Resource Assessment (PARA) in person and using web-based GIS views.
 Validity of web-based PARA methods was examined using weighted kappa, percent agreement, and Wilcoxon Signed Rank.
 Results: Average PARA ratings for features (2.39) and amenities (2.81) were high quality; incivilities (1.91) were not a high inconvenience.
 Most PARA items had slight-to-fair agreement (64.7%) between GIS and in-person assessment; however, items displayed low weighted kappa statistics and quality ratings were significantly different as determined by a Wilcoxon Signed Rank test.
 Conclusions: Churches may be viable community PA resources and provide locations for PA.
-Web-based assessment may not capture quality as well as in-person assessment and more research should be done as technology advances
+Web-based assessment may not capture quality as well as in-person assessment and more research should be done as technology advances. "
-"

 # Featured image thumbnail (optional)
 # image_preview = ""